gbeckers/Darr/README.rst

 Con's:

-- **No compression**.
-For archiving purposes it is of course possible to simply compress the darray files with a compression tool.
+- **No compression**, although it is of course possible to simply compress the darray files with a compression tool for archiving purposes.
 - **Multiple files**.
 The data, the data description, and the metadata are stored in separate files, though all within a single directory.
 - **Inefficient (storage-wise) for very small arrays**.
 If you have a